We were all crowded in a large lobby, looking up at a black

 The fat cat didn’t seem happy at all.

-“Wait, I mean that we need to work harder together to achieve our goals,” he said, incessantly rearranging his tie.
+“Wait, I mean that we need to work harder together to

 “A man near me whispered, “I’ve been working hard.
 Three jobs to be exact.”